revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 - `ng  new MyApp` – used to create an angular application named ‘MyApp’
 - `ng new MyApp  --routing`  - used to create an angular application named ‘MyApp’ with the routing module
-- `ng g c first` – used to create component named ‘first’
+- `ng g c first` – used to create a component named ‘first’
 - `ng g p changePipe` – used to create pipe named `changePipe’
-- `ng g s user` -  used to create service named ‘user’
+- `ng g s user` -  used to create a service named ‘user’
-- `ng serve` – used to build, run and launch application on HTTP port 4200
+- `ng serve` – used to build, run and launch applications on HTTP port 4200
-- `ng serve -o` -  used to build, run and launch application on HTTP port 4200, -o option automatically opens the browser to [ http://localhost:4200]( http://localhost:4200)
+- `ng serve -o` -  used to build, run and launch applications on HTTP port 4200, -o option automatically opens the browser to [ http://localhost:4200]( http://localhost:4200)

 </blockquote>
 </details>

 ---

-14. What `ng` means?
+14. What does `ng` means?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)